sweet-research-group/sweet-research-group.github.io/projects/index.md

 _Our research mainly focuses on developing wearable and AI-powered digital health solutions in neurorehabilitation (gait) and remote patient monitoring for Parkinson's disease._

-_As collaborators, we also have collaboraive and explortary research working with individuals with Lumbar Spinal Stenosis and stroke survivors._
+_As collaborators, we also have collaborative and explortary research working with individuals with Lumbar Spinal Stenosis and stroke survivors._

 {% include section.html %}